epuronta/discord-vm-bot/README.md

+## Creating the Discord app

+Follow the instructions https://discordnet.dev/guides/getting_started/first-bot.html to create an application and the related bot.

+The bot needs permission to register global slash commands.

+When done, register the bot to your server following the instructions.

+Get the token for your bot from the application panel and put it to your `.env` file.

+`DISCORD_TOKEN=my-token-here`

-## Configuring the app and creating the Azure Service Principal
+## Creating the Azure Service Principal

 To programmatically manage the virtual machine, Azure requires you to create a Service Principal.
 This can be terribly convoluted, but for this simple purpose, we create it in a simple way.